AlirezaMortazavi/AI-For-Robotics1-Project/README.md

 - **Method**: First-visit Monte Carlo method, where the return for each state is calculated as the sum of discounted rewards from that state until the end of the episode.
 - **Episodes**: By default, the simulation runs for 5000 episodes.

-### Visualization

-- **Heatmap**: Shows the value of each state in the grid after the simulation.
-- **Bar Chart**: Displays the same state values as a bar chart for a different perspective.